launchdarkly/ld-relay/docs/daemon-mode.md

 Optionally, you can configure our SDKs to communicate directly to a [persistent store](./persistent-storage.md).
 If you do this, there is no need to put a load balancer in front of the Relay Proxy.

 We call this configuration **daemon mode**.
-This is the preferred way to use LaunchDarkly with [PHP](./php.md) (as there's no way to maintain persistent stream connections in PHP).
+This is the preferred way to use LaunchDarkly with [PHP](./php.md), because there's no way to maintain persistent stream connections in PHP.

 ![Relay Proxy in daemon mode](relay-daemon.png)